 Risk of lifting equipment tipping over and risk of damage to lifting accessories due to exceeding the rated lifting capacity.

-Only use approved lifting equipment and accessories whose minimum lifting capacity is higher than the weight of the actuator (including the packaging, if applicable).
+Only use approved lifting equipment and accessories whose minimum lifting capacity is higher than the weight of the actuator (including any packaging).

 Risk of actuator damage due to incorrectly attached slings.